‘If truth was a woman’: Leaky infrastructures and the gender politics of truth-telling

 At the same time, Bannon is said to have secretly corresponded with representatives of an anti-LGBT hate group (Butterworth, 2018).
 Wylie’s disclosures have been met with criticism from the queer tech community, which sees his act of whistle-blowing as an instrumental use of queer hacking counterculture to distance himself from the Cambridge Analytica tactics to which he contributed.
 As one queer media scholar put it ‘Christopher Wylie does not get a pass because he’s broody’ and ‘The queer subculture of hackers’ (1995) has come full circle to support fascism.
 Homofascism has pink hair.’
 (Anonymized Facebook post, 19 March 2018).

-Moreover, Wylie also undermines the legitimacy and authority of Brittany Kaiser, the American former business development director for Cambridge Analytica, who testified about her involvement in the work of Cambridge Analytica before the U.K. Parliament and in a private before the Mueller Investigation.
-Thus, in the whistleblower documentary The great hack (2919) directed by Karim Amer and Jehane Noujaim, Wylie thus states in a striking comment that ‘she is not a whistleblower.
+Moreover, Wylie also repatedly undermined the legitimacy and authority of Brittany Kaiser, the former business development director for Cambridge Analytica, who testified about her involvement in the work of Cambridge Analytica before the U.K. Parliament and in a private before the Mueller Investigation.
+In the documentary The great hack (2019) directed by Karim Amer and Jehane Noujaim, Wylie even states in a striking comment that ‘she is not a whistleblower’.